-Continuation in the Specialization in Atmospheric Sciences program requires a GPA of at least 5.5 on at least \star 27 in the previous Fall/Winter.
+Continuation in the Specialization in Atmospheric Sciences program requires a GPA of at least 5.5 on at least \star 24 in the previous Fall/Winter.
 To graduate in four years, a student needs to complete \star 30 per year.
+Students who extend their programs beyond five years must first obtain the written approval of the Faculty of Science and the Department of Earth and Atmospheric Sciences.

-Graduation requires a GPA of at least 5.5 on the last \bigstar 60 credited to the degree.
+Graduation requires a GPA of at least 5.5 on the last \star 60 credited to the degree.